atupal/snippet/arch_and_linux/boot/uefi_and_secure_boot.md

 > When you specify the loader using `/EFI/path`, don't confuse with the ESP, it is the absolute path of the ESP.
 So don't
 > use the mount point path. `/EFI/path` is right, using `bootctl status` to check the paths of all entries.

+> BTW, you may need to update the package beforing copying, otherwise the old package files may be rejected by the UEFI.
 ## PreLoader:

 ```